cobianzo/asim-solar-project/README.md

   - The first step of the form, the user selects a roof with a marker
   - The second step the user sees the shape of the roof he just selected, the interaction type of this coco-map is ´Developer´
   - The 3rd step shows the disposition of the panels, (also interaction 'Developer')
-- The map in step 1 must have the adminLabel === 'map-roof'
+- The map in step 1 must have the adminLabel === 'map-roof'  >> We select the roof with a marker
-- The map in step 2 must have the adminLabel === 'map-rectangle'
+- The map in step 2 must have the adminLabel === 'map-segments-offset' >> We apply offset position of the segments and rotate them if needed
 - The map in step 3 must have the adminLabel === 'map-panelli'
-- The radio select for the orientation of the segments must have the class === 'segment-rotation'
+- The radio select in step 2, for the orientation of the segments must have the class === 'segment-rotation' AND the adminLabel  === 'segment-rotation'

 # Develop

   in this folder
-  `npm run start` for wp scripts compilation into /build `npm run bs` for browser sync
+  `npm run start` for wp scripts compilation into /build
+    - In my case I must call the global command with `wp-env start` ~~`npm run bs`~~ for browser sync (not working)

 ## deploy of the work in a website